 Jonah was born in Atlanta and raised in Blue Ridge.
 He studied with the Gainesville Ballet during high school and was an apprentice with the Louisville Ballet.
 With Atlanta Ballet, Jonah has performed leading roles in many productions, including Michael Pink’s The Hunchback of Notre Dame, Dracula and Romeo & Juliet; Stanton Welch’s Madame Butterfly; and John McFall and Lauri Stallings’ The Great Gatsby.
-He was featured in Jorden Morris’ Moulin Rouge© — The Ballet and John McFall’s Don Quixote, and he worked with Helen Pickett in Petal and Prayer of Touch and Gina Patterson in Quietly Walking.
+He was featured in Jorden Morris’ Moulin Rouge© — The Ballet and John McFall’s Don Quixote, and he worked with Helen Pickett in Petal and Prayer of Touch and with Gina Patterson in Quietly Walking.
 He is the official photographer of Atlanta Ballet’s Wabi Sabi and choreographed a piece in last season’s program.
 Jonah graduated from Georgia State University and lives in Decatur with his wife and two children.
 He would like to thank his wife and family for their love and support.

-A native of South Korea, Yoomi trained at the Korea National Ballet Academy; the Seoul Arts High School, graduating summa cum laude; and Ewha Women’s University, where she earned a master’s in Dance Arts.
+A native of South Korea, Yoomi trained at the Korea National Ballet Academy; the Seoul Arts High School, graduating summa cum laude; and Ewha Women’s University, where she earned her Master’s in Dance Arts.
 Yoomi received first prize in the 30th Dance Association of Korea National Ballet Competition and performed Sleeping Beauty at the International Performing Arts Festival in Japan.
-Since moving to the United States in 2006, Yoomi has performed works by John McFall, Twyla Tharp, Amy Seiwert, James Kudelka and Christopher Wheeldon.
-She performed in the North West Dance Project in 2010 and Wabi Sabi in 2012.
+Since moving to the United States in 2006, Yoomi has performed works by John McFall, Twyla Tharp, Amy Seiwert, James Kudelka, and Christopher Wheeldon.
+She performed in the North West Dance Project in 2010 and Wabi Sabi in 2012-2014.
 Yoomi was invited to perform Esmerelda and Helen Pickett’s Petal at the Korea World Ballet Dance Star Festival in 2011.